Chamber of Commerce Hawaii hires son of Senate president

 Hawaii's leading business advocacy group has hired a new lobbyist, the son of the state Senate president.

-The Honolulu Star-Advertiser reports Chamber of Commerce Hawaii has hired 28-year-old Dan Kouchi to serve as its new assistant vice president for government affairs and alliances, which some state officials say could disrupt proposals to increase the state minimum wage.
+Chamber of Commerce Hawaii has hired 28-year-old Dan Kouchi to serve as its new assistant vice president for government affairs and alliances, which some state officials say could disrupt proposals to increase the state minimum wage, the Honolulu Star-Advertiser reported Tuesday.

-Democratic Senate President Ron Kouchi says he sees no problem in his son lobbying at the state Legislature.
+Democratic Senate President Ron Kouchi said he sees no problem in his son lobbying at the state Legislature.

 Digital Access For Only $0.99